 An Honest Response

 The patient has gone all out and called Dr. Becker’s treatment “a scam.”
 She’s condemning him for overcharging and calling him dishonest.
-Dr. Becker graciously thanks the patient for writing a review, acknowledges her frustration and at the same time avoids admitting fault.
+Dr. Becker graciously thanks the patient for writing a review, acknowledges her frustration and at the same time tells his side of the story.

 #7 Patient vs. Dr. Julie Tran (Dentist)

 A Free-Spoken Response

 This is a hurtful review for an accomplished doctor.
 In her response, Dr. Tran expresses her despair on the patient’s harsh comments regarding their practices.
 Seeing the reviewer is extremely upset, she asks her to come to her office to address her concerns.
 This is an excellent negative feedback example of assuring the patient that you genuinely want to fix their concerns.

 #8 Patient vs Dr. Shu Ping